Teotitlán del Valle - Planeta.com

 Market — The town market is held each morning from 8-10 am across from the church.

 Where to stay — Some of the weavers have rooms for rent, including Las Granadas, 2 de Abril #9.
-El Descanso also has accomodation.
+El Descanso also has accommodation.

 Community Wishlist — The town’s library solicits environmental resources and children’s books in Spanish.
 If you have donations, bring them to the Pablo Picasso library between 4-8pm.